symulation/UofA-PHIL366-F16/366F16-Syllabus.md

 For simplicity and openness this class will use a GitHub repository as its website: [https://github.com/symulation/UofA-PHIL366-F16](https://github.com/symulation/UofA-PHIL366-F16).
 The majority of relevant materials for this class may be found here, including the most recent and accurate version of this syllabus.

 It should also be noted that the class will be encouraged to use either [Google Docs](https://docs.google.com) or [Etherpad](https://public.etherpad-mozilla.org/) to take collaborative notes during class.
-We'll sort out which during the first few classes.## Evaulation
+We'll sort out which during the first few classes.## Evaluation

 There are two evaluation options available.
 The theory centred evaluation option targets students who are looking for a traditional class experience that involves focus on engaging primarily with theory and the time constraints of a classroom environment.
 The theory-practice blended evaluation option targets students who are looking for a class experience that exposes them to some of the complexities of the real-world as they relate to the topic of computers in education.